-4.1.
-Where some or all of the alleged incident(s) can be characterised as high level, the matter must be referred to the University Disciplinary Officer.
+4.1 Where some or all of the alleged incident(s) can be characterised as requiring investigation, the matter must be referred to a University Disciplinary Officer.

-4.2.
-The University Disciplinary Officer is appointed by the Senate and has the power to investigate, hear and determine any case which has been referred to them in accordance with these Disciplinary Procedures.
+4.2 The University Disciplinary Officers are appointed by the Senate and have the power to investigate, hear and determine any case which has been referred to them in accordance with these Disciplinary Procedures.
 They may delegate these and other responsibilities to an appointed Deputy University Disciplinary Officer.

-4.3.
-The University Disciplinary Officer will consider the referral documentation and request any further written information that is necessary to resolve the case fairly.
+4.4 A University Disciplinary Officer will consider the investigative report and request any further written information that is necessary to resolve the case fairly.

 5. Hearings by the Disciplinary Officer

 5.1.
-If the University Disciplinary Officer wishes to decide the matter themselves, then they will send you, by email, a written summons to a hearing before them.
+If the University Disciplinary Officer wishes to speak to your in person before they decide the matter themselves, then they will send you, by email, a written summons to a hearing before them.
 The summons will state: